Skip to Content

 After a few leakage incidents involving yogurt, I had to make sure to teach my youngest which containers could hold liquids and which might leak.
 After that, the lunch boxes came home much cleaner.
 For great lunchbox supplies, check out The Scramble Store for all of our favorite products!

 Do your kids pack their school lunches?
-If so, what tricks have you discovered that help to make it a success?
+If so, what tricks have you discovered that help get your kids to pack their own lunches?

 Further Inspiration